camjohnson-code/camjohnson-code/README.md

 - 🌱 In my professional life, I'm building efficient CI/CD pipelines from the ground up.

-- In my personal live, I'm learning Java and Data Structures and Algorithms as I prepare my application for a Masters program.
+- In my personal life, I'm learning React Native, Java and Data Structures and Algorithms as I prepare my application for a Masters program.

 - 📫 How to reach me **cjohnson10176@gmail.com** or at <a href='https://www.camjohnson.dev' target="blank">**camjohnson.dev**</a>